Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-22-Daily-Progress.md

 ---
 layout: post
 date: 2020-09-22
-catergories: [infosec, hack-the-box, powershell, parenting, aspergers]
+tags: [infosec, hack-the-box, powershell, parenting, aspergers]
 ---

 Today has solely consisted of playing around/struggling with the